Ugoku/events-calendar/readme.txt

 == Upgrade Notice ==
 = 7.0 =
 * First release by new contributor.
-Mostly code cleanup, no new features.
+Mostly code cleanup, no new features but some bugs fixed.
+* This version breaks XHTML validation.
+If you are still using XHTML for your website, please consider switching to HTML5.
+* This version removes IE6 hacks so if you still care about a 12-year old browser (you shouldn't), don't use this plugin.

 = 6.7.13 =
 * This update fixes the issue with slashes in events.
 This will work on new events, and will be corrected when editing events.
 Backup before upgrading.